 Asthma in Teens and Adults - Treatment Overview

-goals of asthma treatment are to:19
+Know the goals of treatment

 - Prevent symptoms.

-flow and lung function as close to normal as possible.
+- Keep your lung function as close to normal as possible.

-do your normal daily activities, including work, school, exercise, and recreation.
+- Be able to do your normal daily activities, including work, school, exercise, and recreation.

 - Prevent asthma attacks.